 I’m also a happy and grateful father of two amazing boys who are proof that evolution is indeed going in the right direction.

-Someday I want to get a pilot’s license, learn to ride a motorcycle, learn to dance, learn to dive, go to Burning Man, focus more on writing and drawing, take up learning to play the piano, talk more to strangers, and become a rockstar programmer.
+Someday I want to get a pilot’s license, get a sailboat and sail around the world, learn to ride a motorcycle, learn to dance, learn to dive, go to Burning Man, focus more on writing and drawing, take up learning to play the piano, talk more to strangers, and become a rock star programmer.

 I’m thankful to live a life that is full of opportunities and I’m grateful to those who built the great nation in which I live.
 I consider myself more of a European than a world citizen, but more of a Swede than a European.
 When my kids are grown up, I hope they feel the opposite.

 I’m humbled by the fact that absolute poverty in the world will be eradicated during my lifetime.
 That we will mine asteroids and go to Mars.
-And I'm hopeful that the 50% of jobs that will be taken over by machines in the coming ten years will make us all better off.
+And I’m hopeful that the 50% of jobs that will be taken over by machines in the coming ten years (or so they say) will make us all better off.

-I rarely watch TV or listen to music, but I make it up by watching every TED talk there is and listen to audiobooks while on my bike to work.
+I rarely watch TV or listen to music, but I make it up by watching a lot of TED talks and listen to audio books while on my bike to work.

-Finally I don't seem to find a decent end to this page so let's just stop here and now.
-Well, by the way, if you want to get in touch with me, you can find me at email@example.com.
+Finally, I don’t seem to find a decent end to this page so let’s just stop here and now.
+Well, by the way, if you want to get in touch with me, you can do so by sending an email to [email protected].
 You can find my public PGP key here.